jesusyanez/drumkit-dl/README.md

 <h2>Features</h2>

 * Download up to 25 of the latest trending drumkits with one button
-* Choose a custom drumkit downloads location
+* Choose a custom download location
 * All drumkits are automatically extracted
 * Works on all operating systems
 * Python 3</br>